cshuler/ASPA-UH_Integrated_Modeling_Framework/README.md

 # ASPA-UH_Integrated_Modeling_Framework

-A framework for, and a case study of a small scale, vertically integrated, collaborative groundwater modeling process that attepts to merge the fields of data-science and hydrology.
+A framework for, and a case study of a small scale, vertically integrated, collaborative groundwater modeling process that merges the fields of data-science and hydrology.
 This modeling framework applies an open-source, cloud-based, and process oriented paradigm to make modeling more accessible, transparent, reproducible, and stakeholder driven.

 We refer to this framework as vertically integrated because it includes a diverse chain of modular components extending from the direct collection and processing of basic hydrologic parameters, through to the development of a dynamic regional groundwater model.